-3 Panama Tech Companies to Watch in 2021
+3 Panama Tech Companies to Watch

-As Panama re-emerges from the socioeconomic crisis generated by the COVID-19 pandemic, technology will be key to economic recovery.
-While the pandemic outbreak has forced many businesses to close and raised unemployment rates, some companies in Panama have been able to adapt to the new circumstances, in many cases boosting their sales and operational capacity.
-Here, three Panama tech companies that will emerge stronger from the pandemic are highlighted.
+As Panama is re-emerging from the socioeconomic crisis generated by the COVID-19 pandemic, technology will be key to economic recovery.
+While the pandemic outbreak has forced many businesses to close and raised unemployment rates, some Panama tech companies have been able to adapt to the new circumstances, in many cases boosting their sales and operational capacity.

 With consistent growth in its gross domestic product (GDP) and low inflation over recent years, Panama is considered a high-income country with a business-friendly environment that saw it score a high 92.0 in the 2020 World Bank’s Doing Business report.
-The Central American nation recorded more than $6 billion (all figures in USD) of foreign direct investment (FDI) inflows in 2019, stimulated by a territorial tax system in which only income earned within the country is taxed.

 Furthermore, Panama has the lowest value-added tax (VAT) and income tax rate in Central America and has an advantageous location, connecting South and Central America while being home to the famed Panama Canal, which generates an estimated 8% of the nations’ GDP, with roughly 14,000 cargo ships using it to transit between the Pacific Ocean and the Caribbean Sea annually.